 While reading, you get an inkling that there may be more than one mystery to be solved.
 True to Scandinavian crime fiction, this book doesn't shy away from tough subjects or gory details.

 Laura McHugh's second novel does not disappoint.
 Set in Keokuk, Iowa, this novel tells the story of Arden Arrowood, who has inherited her family's stately old home, where she hasn't set foot since she was a child.
 Arden's grandparents have owned the house and held it in a trust for years, keeping it maintained and intact.
 Now that her father has passed away, the house is Arden's.
 Her mother doesn't think it's a good idea to move back, but Arden can't resist.
+She's stuck, and she has no way to move forward without starting at Arrowood - the house her sisters disappeared from so many years ago

 This best-selling novel by South Korean author Kyung-Sook Shin takes a piercing look at how we treat those closest to us, and what it means to be a wife and mother.
 Told from four perspectives, the story examines the aftermath of the disappearance of “mom”.
 Some of the narrators speak in the unusual voice of second person, which serves to make the narrative more personal.